This is an easy project, though it is time consuming and messy!

 - Add all the other ingredients and mix it up.

-- It will be dry and crumbly, so add 1 tablespoon of coffee (the beverage! not the grounds!) at a time as you mix until you have a dough about the consistency of playdough.
+- It can be dry and crumbly, so add 1 tablespoon at a time of coffee (the beverage! not the grounds!) until you have a dough about the consistency of playdough.
 If you don't want the added caffeine of the coffee, use water.

 - Line a baking pan with parchment paper.
 You can use a brownie pan, that seems to be a good size.
-The one I use is an odd size, it's not a 9x13, nor is it a 9x9 brownie pan ...
-But it works for me!
-You will thank me for this step!
+The one I use is a 1/4 sheet commercial pan that I got at a local food service supply.
+You will thank me for this step of lining your pan with paper!
 It makes everything that comes later so much easier!

 - After it's all flat, trim away the excess parchment that is sticking above the pan.

 - Bake at 325 degrees for only 15 minutes!
 You are not COOKING this!
+The ingredients are already cooked.
 You are heating it to meld the ingredients.
 If it cooks too long you will have a crumbly mess.